chrisemunt/mgsql/README.md

 ### v1.0.8 (1 November 2019)

 * Greater flexibility in mapping **mgsql** tables to existing M global structures.
-The facilty for specifying trailing M global subscripts is extended (see the 'separate' keyword in table creation).
+The facility for specifying trailing M global subscripts is extended (see the 'separate' keyword in table creation).
 * A fault in the processing of outer join queries qualified with an 'on' clause has been corrected.

+### v1.1.9 (15 January 2020)

+* Introduce support for alternative date separators in the decode date function (**ddate^%mgsqls**).
+Foe example, although the separator is '/' in the US locale, it is is "." in the Czech locale.
+* Introduce support for _Derived Fields_.
+A _Derived Field_ is defined in the schema as an M extrinsic function and can take any number of values from the same row as input parameters.
+For example, the calculation of a person's age from the stored 'date of birth' field can be implemented as a _Derived Field_ - the value of 'age' being dependant on the time of data retrieval.
+* The embedded functions **lower** and **upper** have been implemented (Convert string to lower or upper-case, respectively.
+* A fault that led to some SQL queries of the form '_update ... set ... where_' crashing has been corrected.
+* A fault that led to some secondary index names not being recognised has been corrected.
+* A fault that led to an error status (-1) being returned for some SQL DDL scripts even though the script completed successfully has been corrected.